Why Is Venison On Expensive Plates And Food Pantry Shelves?

 That's why Alsace Lee Kwai won't eat it.
 "The first time I ever went hunting with my husband and he shot one, I heard one cry," she says.
 "Like a baby.
 No. No thank you."

 Yet Bonita Gray has the opposite reaction.
 She grew up eating meat from deer and rabbits that her family shot, and she loves it.
 "I take all of it, if they give it to me!" she says.
 "And it tastes so good.
-Season it real good, put onions on it, green peppers, make deer burgers, oh my God!"
+Season it real good, put onions on it, green peppers, make deer burgers.
+Oh, my God!"

 And that experience is something she'll have in common with people spending plenty of money on those wild game specials at Cafe Berlin.